 - Help gather compelling evidence to defend you

 - Represent you in court, if your case goes to trial

 - Work to reduce the amount you are required to pay in any fines

 - Work to limit or eliminate the potential of jail time or probation

-Can I Afford to Work with a Lawyer on My Case?
+Can I Afford to Work with a Defense Attorney on My Case?

 While you may wonder if it makes sense to pay for a lawyer to represent you, keep in mind that the cost of hiring a lawyer may pale in comparison to the cost and consequences of a criminal conviction.